ibm-messaging/mq-mqi-python/docs/DesignNotes.md

 global setting could be dynamically changed in between MQI verbs.

 Note that we DO check some specific fields like MsgId to ensure that you have passed in a byte array.
-As these correspond to MQBYTE[] buffers in the MQI.
+As these correspond to MQBYTE[] buffers in the MQI, not MQCHAR[].
 Setting them to a string will cause a TypeError.

 A `to_string` method is available for unpacked structures which changes all string fields to the unicode string, and trims trailing NUL/spaces.
 The MQBYTE fields are not modified from their byte format.